Avery Dennison: Office and Consumer Products

 Avery Dennison created a separate division for office products such as binders, file labels and name badges in 1982.
 The division and its products, sold under the Avery brand and logo, contrasted with the company's larger materials division in that its products were finished (“converted”) materials, and they were aimed at consumers as well as businesses.
 Over the next 30 years, the division grew, as personal computing created a market for printable media both at home and at work.
 However, with the rise of email and the decline in conventional mail, the office products market as a whole began to decline.
 On July 1, 2013, Avery Dennison completed the sale of Office and Consumer Products and a second business, Designed and Engineered Solutions, to CCL Industries.
-CCL purchased the Avery office products brand along with the business.
 Avery Dennison retains its full name, history, brand and logo.

 Operations

 The company is headquartered in Mentor, Ohio.
-It ranked number 435 on the 2015 Fortune 500 list with total sales of $7.0 billion.
-Its main lines of business are pressure-sensitive materials (contributing 73% of 2015 revenues) and retail branding and information solutions (contributing 26% of 2015 revenues).
-The company operates in more than 50 countries and employs 25,000 people worldwide.
+It ranked number 421 on the 2023 Fortune 500 list with total sales of $8.4 billion.
+The company operates in more than 50 countries and employs 35,000 people worldwide.
 Its first overseas subsidiary was established in the Netherlands in 1955.